openSUSE/scatool-container/README.md

    6. Check the status of `scamonitor.service`

 > [!NOTE]
-> The `scamonitor.service` will pull the `scatool:lastest` image if not found.
+> The `scamonitor.service` will pull the `scatool:latest` image if not found.
 You can manually pull the image with:
 > `podman pull registry.opensuse.org/home/jrecord/branches/opensuse/templates/images/tumbleweed/containers/suse/alp/workloads/scatool:latest`

 ```